Uberspace/manual/source/lang-rust.rst

 Crates
 ======

 Packaged Rust projects are called **crates**.
-The `crates.io <https://crates.io/>`_ website serves as an official reposirory for them.
+The `crates.io <https://crates.io/>`_ website serves as an official repository for them.
 You can install binaries from there with the `cargo install`_ command:

 .. code-block:: console